jamesmh/coravel/README.md

 ### Coravel-Cli

-Ideally, use the [Coravel Cli](https://github.com/jamesmh/coravel/blob/master/Docs/Cli.md) to get started!
+Use the [Coravel Cli](https://github.com/jamesmh/coravel/blob/master/Docs/Cli.md) to get started!

 Coravel Cli is a dotnet core tool that you can use as a global executable (similar to `npm` or `dotnet` etc.) that gives you easy installs, scaffolding abilities, etc.